Island of Peace massacre: 2013: Parliament of Jordan calls for Daqamseh's release

-Daqamseh's release
+2017: Daqamseh is released from prison

 On 12 March 2017, Daqamseh was released, after completing his prison term of 20 years.

 "We respect the Jordanian judiciary, and now we can only remember the image of King Hussein consoling the families of the victims," commented Alice Wells, then American ambassador to Jordan, when asked about the embassy's opinion on Daqamseh's release.